 Theresa is Professor of Anthropology at Syracuse University, New York, USA, and the Pitt Professor of American History and Institutions, at University of Cambridge, 2021-22.
 She was also the Curator of Historical Archaeology at the Smithsonian Institution, 1988-2000.
 Her areas of expertise are African Diasporas, Slavery and Plantations, Museums, Southern United States, and the Caribbean.
 Her most recent book, Slavery Behind the Wall, was published in 2015.
 In 2014, the Society for Historical Archaeology awarded her the J. C. Harrington Medal for her lifetime contributions to Archaeology.

 We aim for our events to be safe and harassment-free and the Society has a zero-tolerance policy on harassment and bullying.

 The Society expects all attendees to act with respect to one-another during this event and anyone making comments which we believe to be inappropriate (e.g. offensive, misleading, spam) or abusive will be removed from the event immediately.

 To report any abuse you think we missed, please contact the Director of the Society, Dr Simon Gilmour (firstname.lastname@example.org)

 COVID-19 Precautions for attending in-person events

-To ensure all attendees and members of staff follow safety protocol and have an enjoyable experience at these events, please make sure you adhere to the following rules:
+To ensure all attendees and members of staff have a safe and enjoyable experience at these events, please make sure you adhere to the following rules:

 Help us: champion research; stimulate discussion; enhance public understanding; and share our extraordinary heritage.
 Donate directly to the Society now.